All Souls (TV series): Broadcast history

 All Souls was initially broadcast on Tuesday nights at 9 pm EST, and aired directly after the reality television show Chains of Love.
 The series carried a TV-PG parental rating, meaning it was judged "unsuitable for young children".
 It premiered on April 17, 2001, and was viewed by 2.1 million people; Nielsen Media Research ranked it 105th for the week.
+Scott Pierce of the Deseret News described the ratings for the first two episodes as "abysmal".

 UPN placed the series on hiatus on April 30, 2001, due to concerns about its low ratings; only two episodes had aired.
 After announcing the show's hiatus, UPN executives said it was not canceled at that point.
 Despite the network's claims, media commentators believed it would be removed from air following its poor performance.
 The series returned in August and the pilot and remaining episodes aired on Friday nights at 9 pm EST, and were burned off throughout August.
 Overall, All Souls was broadcast for a total of 360 minutes.

 While discussing the cancellation, McCouch felt it was "doomed to fail" from the beginning and referred to UPN as "a loser network at that time" due its treatment of the series.
 Cosgrove disagreed with McCouch's sentiment and believed the show's lack of success was not tied to the network specifically.
 Rodriquez believed All Souls was unsuccessful as it was "just a little ahead of its time"; he felt that the program was better suited for television one to two years following its initial broadcast.
-The series has never been released on DVD or Blu-ray, or licensed to an online-streaming service.
+Pierce considered the show's cancellation as a sign of a larger issue with UPN, writing that "anything that's even slightly intelligent or ambitious" would not succeed on a network that also broadcasts WWE SmackDown.
+All Souls has never been released on DVD or Blu-ray, or licensed to an online-streaming service.